 You will earn a year of vesting service for each calendar year in which you are credited with at least 1,000 hours of service.
 Generally, you are credited with an hour of service for each hour you are paid or entitled to payment for the performance of duties.
 Also included are certain non-working hours such as vacation, holiday and jury duty hours, up to 501 hours in any continuous period.
-You will be deemed to complete a year of service in a calendar year if you have base hours of at least 17.5 hours per week throughout the calendar year.
+You will be deemed to complete a year of service for calendar years in which you are a full-time faculty member throughout the calendar year.
 Service with members of the NYU controlled group counts for purposes of vesting under the Plan.
-All or a portion of your service with a prior employer may be recognized as service with the NYU Grossman School of Medicine in the case of certain acquisitions or transactions between NYU and your prior employer.
-Please see the chart on page 2 for examples.
+All or a portion of your service with a prior employer may be recognized as service with the NYU Grossman School of Medicine in the case of certain acquisitions or transactions between NYU Langone Health and your prior employer.
 For more information, contact the NYU Langone Health Human Resources Department.